What blood group is needed the most?

 A finger prick test will also be done to check your iron levels.
 Your blood pressure will also be checked, to ensure you are fit to donate.

-Can you get AIDS from donating blood?
+Can you get HIV from donating blood?

 No, absolutely not.
 All needles and finger-prick lancets are sterile and used once only.
 After use, each lancet and needle is placed in a special medical-waste container and incinerated.